sanlike0911/node-red-contrib-ui-timelines-chart/README.md

 # node-red-contrib-ui-timelines-chart

-A Node-RED widget node for showing the chart of status.
+A Node-RED widget node for showing the timelines chart.

 ![ui-timelines-chart](./figs/sample00.png)